BMP-3: Weaponry and optics

-According to the manufacturer's website, all weapons can be fired while still, on the move, and afloat with the same effectiveness.
+According to the manufacturer's website, all weapons can be fired while stationary, on the move, and afloat with the same effectiveness.
 The ability to hit targets on the move with missiles was successfully demonstrated during competitive evaluations in the UAE in 1991.

 The turret is fitted with the 2K23 system, which consists of an autoloader with 22 rounds (the remaining 18 rounds are stored in the hull), a 1V539 ballistic computer, a crosswind sensor, a 2E52-2 stabilising system, a 1D16-3 laser rangefinder, a 1K13-2 gunner's sight/guidance device, a PPB-1 gunner's sight and an OU-5-1 IR searchlight.
 Optional autoloader for ATGM missiles is also available.
 The commander has a combined optical sight 1PZ-10, a day/night vision device TKN-3MB and an IR searchlight OU-3GA2.